 Ukraine rushes drinking water to flooded areas as environmental damage mounts from dam break

-KHERSON, Ukraine (AP) — Authorities rushed drinking water to areas flooded by a collapsed dam in southern Ukraine on Wednesday as they managed a growing humanitarian and ecological disaster along a river that forms part of the front line in the 15-month war.
+KHERSON, Ukraine (AP) — Authorities rushed to rescue hundreds of people stranded on rooftops and supply drinking water to areas flooded by a collapsed dam in southern Ukraine on Wednesday, in a growing humanitarian and ecological disaster along a river that forms part of the front line in the 15-month war.

 The collapse of the Kakhovka hydroelectric dam and emptying of its reservoir on the Dnieper River added to the misery the region has suffered for more than a year from artillery and missile attacks.

-With humanitarian and ecological disasters still unfolding, it is already clear that tens of thousands of people have been deprived of drinking water, many are homeless, crops are ruined, land mines have been displaced, and the stage is set for long-term electricity shortages.
+With humanitarian and ecological disasters still unfolding, it’s already clear that tens of thousands of people have been deprived of drinking water, many are homeless, crops are ruined, land mines have been displaced, and the stage is set for long-term electricity shortages.

-About 3,000 people have been evacuated from both the Russian and Ukrainian-controlled sides of the river, officials said, with the true scale of the disaster yet to emerge in an affected area that was home to more than 60,000 people.
-Russian-appointed authorities in the occupied parts of the Kherson region reported 15,000 flooded homes.
+The first report of casualties from the disaster emerged, with a mayor reporting three dead.
+At least 4,000 people have been evacuated from both the Russian and Ukrainian-controlled sides of the river, officials said, with the true scale of the disaster yet to emerge in an affected area that was home to more than 60,000 people.
+Russia-appointed authorities in the occupied parts of the Kherson region reported 15,000 flooded homes.

-The dam and reservoir, essential for fresh water and irrigation for a huge area of southern Ukraine, lies in the Kherson region that Moscow illegally annexed in September and has occupied for the past year.
+The dam and reservoir, essential for fresh water and irrigation for southern Ukraine, lies in the Kherson region that Moscow illegally annexed in September and has occupied for the past year.
 The reservoir is also critical for water supplies to the Crimean Peninsula, which Russia illegally annexed in 2014.

-Ukraine holds the Dnieper’s western bank, while Russia controls the low-lying eastern side, which is lmore vulnerable to flooding.
+Ukraine holds the Dnieper’s western bank, while Russia controls the low-lying eastern side, which is more vulnerable to flooding.

-The high water could wash away this season’s crops, while the depleted Kakhovka reservoir would deny adequate irrigation in the years ahead.
+The high water could wash away this season’s crops, while the depleted Kakhovka reservoir would deny adequate irrigation for years.
+The reservoir’s loss also complicates any efforts to rebuild and restart the destroyed hydroelectric power station and ensure cooling water for any future attempts to restart the shut-down Zaporizhzhia Nuclear Power Plant.

-A day after the dam’s collapse, it remained unclear what caused it, with both sides blaming each other.
-Some experts said it might have been due to wartime damage and neglect, although others argued that Russia might have destroyed it for military reasons.
+A day after the dam’s collapse, the cause remained unclear, with both sides blaming each other.
+Some experts cited wartime damage and neglect, although others argued that Russia might have destroyed it for military reasons.
 Either way, concluded analyst Michael Kofman, “Russia is responsible, either by virtue of action or by virtue of the fact that it controlled the dam.”

-Many residents had long ago fled the region due to the fighting, but others stayed, making it hard to determine how many people remain at risk in an area where hundreds of thousands lived before Russia’s February 2022 invasion.
+Many residents had fled the region because of the fighting, but clear estimates of those remaining weren’t available.

-Ukraine President Volodymyr Zelenskyy met with officials on how to provide drinking water to residents, as well as assess damage to wetlands, farms and other property from what he called “a crime of ecocide.”
+Ukrainian President Volodymyr Zelenskyy met with officials on how to provide drinking water to residents, as well as assess damage to wetlands, farms and other property from what he called “a crime of ecocide” and “a man-made strike on the environment, after which nature will have to recover for decades.”

-“The destruction of the dam and the reservoir is a man-made strike on the environment, after which nature will have to recover for decades,” Zelenskyy said in English in a video posted on YouTube.
-He said it was impossible to predict how much of the chemicals and oil products stored in flooded areas will end up in rivers and the sea.
+Speaking in English in a video posted on YouTube, Zelenskyy said it was impossible to predict how much of the chemicals and oil products stored in flooded areas will end up in rivers and the sea.

 Ukraine’s agriculture ministry warned, “The fields in the south of Ukraine next year can turn into deserts.”

-Zelenskyy accused Moscow-installed officials in occupied areas of failing to respond adequately to the emergency.

-Those officials said they evacuated fewer than 1,300 people in an area where at least 22,000 people were said to have been affected.
-That compared with about 1,700 evacuated on the Ukrainian side where the population was reportedly around 42,000.

-In the Moscow-controlled city of Oleshky, a 19-year-old named Lera told The Associated Press that the first floor of her home was flooded.
+In the Moscow-controlled city of Oleshky, Lera, 19, told The Associated Press the first floor of her home was flooded.

 “Everything around us is floating.
-People are standing on rooftops and asking for help, but no one is evacuating them,” said the woman, who declined to give her last name for fear of reprisals.
+People are standing on rooftops and asking for help, but no one is evacuating them,” said Lera, who declined to give her last name for fear of reprisals.

 Most Russian troops fled Oleshky shortly after the dam incident, Lera said, although a military checkpoint remains, and boats with people trying to leave have come under fire from soldiers.
-Her claim could not be independently verified.
+Her claim couldn’t be independently verified.

-Mayor Yevhen Ryschuk, who left the city after the Russians took control last year, said hundreds of residents need to be evacuated from their roofs.
-He said 90% of Oleshky is flooded and facing a humanitarian crisis without electricity, potable water and food, along with a threat that groundwater could be contaminated.
+Mayor Yevhen Ryschuk, who left the city after the Russians took control last year, reported three dead and said hundreds of residents need to be evacuated from their roofs.
+He said 90% of Oleshky is flooded and facing a humanitarian crisis without electricity, potable water and food, as well as possible groundwater contamination.

+Animals weren’t spared, with some pets trapped.
+Officials said the Kazkova Dibrova Zoo in Nova Kakhovka was under water and that “only swans and ducks could escape.”
+Mayor Vladimir Leontyev said that the flooding killed thousands of animals in a nature preserve.

+Hundreds of animals trapped in Oleshky require urgent rescue, volunteers helping a local shelter told the AP.

 Civilians in the city of Kherson clutched personal belongings as they waded through knee-deep water or rode rubber rafts.
-Video on social media showed rescuers carrying people to safety, and what looked like the triangular roof of a building floating downstream.
+Video showed rescuers carrying people to safety, and what looked like the triangular roof of a building floating downstream.

-Aerial footage showed flooded streets in the Russian-controlled city of Nova Kakhovka on the eastern side of the Dnieper, where Mayor Vladimir Leontyev said seven people were missing, although believed to be alive.
+Aerial footage showed flooded streets in the Russia-controlled city of Nova Kakhovka on the eastern side of the Dnieper, where Leontyev said that seven people were missing, although believed to be alive.

-Animals were not spared, with some pets trapped.
-Officials at the Kazkova Dibrova Zoo in Nova Kakhovka said it was under water and that “only swans and ducks could escape.”

 In his first public comments on the disaster, Russian President Vladimir Putin repeated Moscow’s line that Ukraine is to blame for destroying the Kakhovka dam.

-It was unclear how the dam disaster would affect the war just as Ukraine appeared to be preparing for a counteroffensive against Russian troops.
-Amid the disaster response, artillery boomed as people scrambled to leave the danger zone.
+It was unclear how the dam disaster would affect the war and Ukraine’s counteroffensive against Russian troops.
+Artillery booms served as background to rescue efforts as people scrambled to leave the danger zone.

 Kofman, the analyst, said he didn’t think the dam collapse “will substantially affect Ukrainian military prospects when it comes to their offensive this summer.”